 Because AMP was created to increase page load speeds, the page size has to stay under 75 KB and any HTML used on AMP pages has to be specifically tailored to work on AMP pages, since they are structurally different from regular pages.

 For Google Search.
 If you would like the visitors that arrive on your page from a Google Search result to have both, a non-AMP (for desktop visitors) and an AMP version of the same page (for visitors from mobile devices), you can do so by following the instructions below.

 1. Create a standard page and publish it.
 For this example, the page is published to www.instapage.com/standard-page

 2. Create an AMP page and publish it.
 For this example, the page is published to www.instapage.com/amp-page

-NOTE: Both pages must be published on the same domain in order for linking to work.
-If they are on different domains, the AMP will return an error upon validation.
+NOTE: Both pages must be published on the same domain.
+If they are on different domains, this will not work.

 3. Once you’ve published both pages, open the standard page and click HTML/CSS